Wigner function shapelets: Symplectic representation of astronomical images: Introduction

 To extract the full information in the Wigner function, it is helpful to employ various mathematical tools in group representation in SU(2).
-For instance, through the associated Hopf fibration of phase space \cite{Hopf1931}, the Hilbert–Schmidt space decomposes naturally into diagonal sectors, depending only on the invariants $(Q_0,Q_2)$ ---the harmonic energy and axial angular momentum--- and off–diagonal sectors, which arrange into torus harmonics.
-The diagonal sector encodes number–state content, while the off–diagonal coherences form band structures that isolate spin components relevant for image deformations, all while retaining locality in $(\btheta,\bptheta)$.
-The non-local or topological information are embeded into Hopf-torus phases distinguished by a pair of torus-winding numbers $(k,\ell) \in \mathbb{Z}^2$.
-Thus, the Wigner representation of the image not only embeds galaxy images in phase space but also exposes the underlying group–theoretic architecture of their shape decomposition, including non-local and topological information.
+For instance, through the associated Hopf fibration of phase space \cite{Hopf1931}, the Hilbert-Schmidt space decomposes naturally into diagonal sectors, depending only on the invariants $(Q_0,Q_2)$ ---the harmonic energy and axial angular momentum---and off-diagonal sectors, which arrange into torus harmonics.
+The diagonal sector encodes number-state content, while the off-diagonal coherences form band structures that isolate spin components relevant for image deformations, all while retaining locality in $(\btheta,\bptheta)$.
+The nonlocal or topological information isis embedded to Hopf-torus phases distinguished by a pair of torus-winding numbers $(k,\ell) \in \mathbb{Z}^2$.
+Thus, the Wigner representation of the image not only embeds galaxy images in phase space but also exposes the underlying group-theoretic architecture of their shape decomposition, including nonlocal and topological information.
 In other words, the Wigner function encapsulates correlations between configuration and Fourier space that are inaccessible to analyses carried out in either domain alone.

-It is important to note that the decomposition of the Wigner function in phase space is not a new idea: it has long been developed in quantum optics to characterise laser-beam morphology \cite{KogelnikLi1966,Allen1992,Siegman1986, Nienhuis1993,Schleich2001}, within the paraxial approximation to the Helmholtz equation derived from Maxwell’s equations.
-The novelty of our work lies in transposing that formalism into the morphological analysis of galaxy images, which can likewise be modelled by paraxial propagation equations in observations of distant galaxies by telescopes\cite{BornWolf1999,Schroeder2000,Hecht2002}, and in introducing the concept of WFS into the astrophysical context.
-We anticipate that this framework may open fertile avenues of interplay between quantum optics and astrophysics ahead the future astronomical observations.
+It is important to note that the decomposition of the Wigner function in phase space is not a new idea: it has long been developed in quantum optics to characterize laser beam morphology \cite{KogelnikLi1966,Allen1992,Siegman1986, Nienhuis1993,Schleich2001}, within the paraxial approximation to the Helmholtz equation derived from Maxwell’s equations.
+The novelty of our work lies in transposing that formalism into the morphological analysis of galaxy images, which can likewise be modeled by paraxial propagation equations in observations of distant galaxies by telescopes\cite{BornWolf1999,Schroeder2000,Hecht2002}, and in introducing the concept of the WFS into the astrophysical context.
+We anticipate that this framework may open fertile avenues of interplay between quantum optics and astrophysics ahead of the future astronomical observations.